Skip to main content Skip to page footer

 • The right to notice of all public hearings of the Commission, and the right to be present at them as Participants;

-• The right to make oral or written submissions as the Commissioner may direct in subsequent procedural rulings or notices.
+• The right to make oral or written submissions as the Commissioner may direct in subsequent procedural rulings or notices; and

 The following Participants have Intervener Standing in the Factual phase of the Inquiry: